BestTimesToVisit.com Logo

 Top Things to Do

-Experience the surreal sensation of effortlessly floating in the hypersaline waters of the Dead Sea, the lowest point on Earth.
-Slather yourself in the mineral-rich mud for a natural spa treatment, feeling the therapeutic benefits on your skin as you bob on the surface.
+Experience the surreal sensation of effortlessly floating in the hypersaline waters of the Dead Sea as the sun dips below the horizon, casting a warm glow over the stark, mineral-rich landscape.
+Slather yourself in the therapeutic mud for a natural spa treatment unlike any other.

 Wadi Rum Jeep Safari & Stargazing